Maximise your financial benefits

 Key differences - KiwiSaver vs. superannuation schemes

-KiwiSaver schemes are superannuation schemes with a number of prescribed rules and benefits.
-Their features include:
+KiwiSaver schemes are long-term savings schemes with a number of prescribed rules and benefits.
+MAS offers the MAS KiwiSaver Scheme for your long-term investment.

 - Contributions can be 3% (the minimum level), 4%, 6%, 8% or 10% of your salary.